Coal 101: The 4 Coal Types and Their Uses

 Lignite is the youngest type of coal deposit.
-It is soft and ranges in color from black to shades of brown.
-As a result, lignite coal is sometimes called brown coal.
+It is soft and ranges in color from black to shades of brown; in fact, it is sometimes called brown coal.
 Lignite is mainly used for electricity generation and accounts for 17 percent of the world’s coal reserves.

 Bituminous coal is harder and blacker than lignite and subbituminous coal, and can be divided into two types: thermal and metallurgical.
 Together, they make up 52 percent of the world’s coal reserves and account for a majority of the coal industry.
 Thermal coal, as the name implies, is used in energy generation for heating, but it is also used for cement manufacturing and other industrial purposes.
-Metallurgical coal is primarily mixed with iron ore to produce iron and steel.
+Metallurgical coal is primarily mixed with iron ore to produce steel.

-Anthracite is the most mature form of coal deposit and thus has the highest carbon content of any coal type.
-Nicknamed hard coal by the locomotive engineers that used it to provide energy to power trains, coal mines that produce anthracite or hard coal account for roughly 1 percent of the world’s total coal reserves; in other words, they make up a very small portion of the overall coal industry.
+Anthracite is the most mature form of coal deposit and thus has the highest carbon content.
+Nicknamed hard coal by the locomotive engineers that used it to provide energy to power trains, coal mines that produce anthracite or hard coal account for roughly 1 percent of the world’s total coal reserves; in other words, only a very small portion of the overall coal industry.